lbod/delitetutorial/tutorials/beginner.md

 (Note that here, we're not explicitly requiring the module for the custom element i.e. `"custom/CustomElement"`, `delite/register` takes care of this for us for declarative created widgets).

 This is an important concept which sometimes isn't clear at a first glance.
-You can add any non-standard tag to an HTML page and the HTML parser will not complain, this is because these elements will be defined as a native [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).
+You can add any non-standard tag to an HTML page and the browser HTML parser will not complain, this is because these elements will be defined as a native [`HTMLUnknownElement`](http://www.whatwg.org/specs/web-apps/current-work/multipage/dom.html#htmlunknownelement).
 To create a custom element it must be **upgraded** first, this is what `delite/register` does. `delite/register` supports browsers who natively